sciados/blitz-frontend/docs/blitz_marketing_sales_materials.md

 ## Main Value Propositions

-### For Affiliates: "Become the Affiliate Marketer You Were Meant to Be"
+### For Affiliates: "Become the Marketer You Were Meant to Be"

 **Tagline Ideas:**
 - "Build Relationships.
 Promote Better.
 Earn More."